seasketch/geoprocessing/website/docs/tutorials/newproject.md

     - Is it a categorical raster with unique cell value for each class?

 [ToDo: provide metric group example for each leaf in tree]

+### Create Report

+- Edits to the statistic you want calculated (i.e.calculating average instead of sum, etc) should happen in your function (`src/functions/benthicHabitat.ts`).
+- Edits to the way the analytics are displayed (i.e. changing labels, converting units, adding text context, etc) should happen in your component (`src/components/BenthicHabitat.tsx`).

 ## Language Translation